You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Conclusion

 \section{Conclusion}

 In this work, we propose an approach to improving pretrained diffusion or flow matching policies that avoids 1) adjusting the original policy weights, 2) training additional neural networks, and 3) making training or test time assumptions on the base model.
-Our method is based on a proposed lottery ticket hypothesis for robot control: that the performance of a pretrained, frozen diffusion or flow matching policy can be improved by swapping the sampling of initial noise from the prior distribution (typically isotropic Gaussian) with a well-chosen, constant initial noise input, called a golden ticket.
-Through our experiments, we demonstrate that 1) golden tickets often exist and outperform using Gaussian noise, 2) golden tickets can be competitive with state-of-the-art latent steering methods trained with RL, and 3) golden tickets optimized on one task can also act as golden tickets for different tasks.
+Our method is based on a proposed lottery ticket hypothesis for robot control, that the performance of a pretrained, frozen diffusion or flow matching policy can be improved by swapping the sampling of initial noise from the prior distribution (typically an isotropic Gaussian) with a well-chosen, constant initial noise input, called a golden ticket.
+Through our experiments, we demonstrate that golden tickets 1) often exist and outperform using Gaussian noise, 2) can be competitive with state-of-the-art latent steering methods trained with RL, and 3) naturally extend to multi-task policy improvement.
 We also release an open-source codebase with models, environments and golden tickets for VLAs, diffusion policies, and flow matching policies.